 PSY 405 Psychology of Gender (3) This seminar focuses on psychological theories and research pertaining to both genders and similarities and differences.
 Relevant topics will include discussion of biological bases and socialization bases of gender roles, family issues, workplace issues, and sexuality.
-Alternate years.
+Fall semester, alternate years.
 Prerequisite: PSY 201.

 PSY 406 Psychology of Prejudice (3) This seminar focuses on both classic and current research in the realm of prejudice and prejudice reduction.
 Issues will include: What is prejudice?
 How is it related to stereotyping and discrimination?
 How does identity affect prejudice?
 What are the consequences of prejudice?
 How can prejudice be reduced?
-Alternate years.
+Fall semester, alternate years.
 Prerequisite: PSY 201